ahoymarcus/nextjs-myjs-tech-blog/articles/dev-ops-architecture-2022-02-14.md

 1. Agile implies to work in smaller tasks with a small team to improve management, while DevOps implies a large team working in end to end tasks.
 2. Agile focuses on constant changes and improvement on the system, while DevOps focuses on constant testing and delivering.
 3. While Agile is more opinionated with its own frameworks, DevOps is more agnostic while it does not have any commonly accepted framework.
-4. The normal timeline for Agile are the shor sprints, while the timeline for DevOps is daily or even few hours of continously coding and delivering.
+4. The normal timeline for Agile are the short sprints, while the timeline for DevOps is daily or even few hours of continously coding and delivering.
 5. The feedback in Agile comes from the customer, while in DevOps it comes internaly from its automated logging and analytics.
 6. Agile does not emphasize automaton, whereas DevOps does.